-Remark: In the case of STAY cycles, ξ^l{σ} and ξ^u{σ} are also semi-separatrices.
+In the case of STAY cycles, ξ{σ}^{l} and ξ{σ}^{u} are also semi-separatrices.
 Notice that in the above result, computing a semi-separatrix depends only on one simple cycle, and the corresponding algorithm is then reduced to find simple cycles in the SPDI and checking whether it is STAY, EXIT-RIGHT or EXIT-LEFT.
+DIE cycles induce an infinite number of semi-separatrices and are not treated in this setting.

-Example 11.
-Fig. 5 shows all the semi-separatrices of the SPDI given in Example 1.
+Example 10.
+Fig. 4 shows all the semi-separatrices of the SPDI given in Example 1, obtained as shown in Theorem 5.
 The small arrows traversing the semi-separatrices show the inner and outer of each semi-separatrix: a trajectory may traverse the semi-separatrix following the direction of the arrow, but not vice-versa.